Last Updated on 22 August 2024 by Cycloscope

 Finland by bike – The complete guide for bicycle touring and bikepacking.
 Complete with maps and GPS tracks of the best itineraries in Finland

-Finland is a sparsely populated country, the forest covers 72.5% of its area, dirt roads and tracks cut deep in the remoteness of these woods, making this country an ideal cycling destination for those looking to get lost in nature while having fun on gravel roads.
+Finland is a sparsely populated country, the forest covers 72.5% of its area, and dirt roads and tracks cut deep in the remoteness of these woods, making this country an ideal cycling destination for those looking to get lost in nature while having fun on gravel roads.

 Finland can be a very easy destination for those who want to tackle a bike trip, naturally only if faced in the hottest season.
 First of all, Finland is flat, all of it, so you can grind many kilometers a day without too much effort, considering you do not get a headwind.
-The only hills are found in the North, near the Norwegian border is the Mount Halti, 1,324 meters high, the tallest peak in Finland.
+The only hill found in the North, near the Norwegian border is Mount Halti, 1,324 meters high, the tallest peak in Finland.

-Cycling Finland in winter is, of course, a totally different matter.
+Cycling in Finland in winter is, of course, a totally different matter.
 You will need to be more physically and technically prepared to face the harsh and long nights of the north.

 Finland’s silence and wilderness will get deep into you, the uniqueness of the Lapland tundra has metaphysical powers over those with the right state of mind… don’t expect though a great variety of landscapes, cycling in Finland is more of a meditative trip, and to some it can be boring.